 Using Atrazine or Weed n Feed To Kill Dollar Weed

-Scotts Bonus S Weed and Feed uses atrazine, a great herbicide for dollar weed control if used properly but has two major problems:
+Scotts Bonus S Weed and Feed use atrazine, a great herbicide for dollar weed control if used properly but have two major problems:

 - Regulations have reduced rates to below effective levels